-- All personal data contained in the appointment letter shall be processed in accordance with Regulation (EC) No 45/2001 of the European Parliament and of the Council (OJ L8 of 12.01.2001, p1) on the protection of individuals with regard to the processing of personal data by the Community institutions and bodies and on the free movement of such data.
-Such data shall be processed by the Controller(s) (mentioned in the appointment letter) solely in connection with the implementation and follow-up of the appointment letter, without prejudice to a possible transmission to the bodies in charge of a monitoring or inspection task in accordance with Community legislation and this appointment letter. - Experts may, on written request, gain access to their personal data and correct any information that is inaccurate or incomplete.
-They should address any questions regarding the processing of their personal data to the Controller, via the contact person indicated in the appointment letter.
-Experts may lodge a complaint against the processing of their personal data with the European Data Protection Supervisor at any time.
+- All personal data contained in the appointment letter shall be processed in accordance with Regulation (EC) No 45/2001 of the European Parliament and of the Council of 18 December 2000 on the protection of individuals with regard to the processing of personal data by the Community institutions and bodies and on the free movement of such data ().
+Such data shall be processed by the Controller(s) (mentioned in the appointment letter) solely in connection with the implementation and follow-up of the appointment letter, without prejudice to a possible transmission to the bodies in charge of a monitoring or inspection task in accordance with [European Community and European Union] [Euratom and European Union] legislation and this appointment letter.